 - 2 Recycling and wastewater

-- 3 Water consumption issues by region
+- 3 Water consumption issues by states and region

 - 4 Water politics